Multicore Quantum Computing: Cavity

 \subsection{State of the cavity after charge measurements}

 To be able to reuse the cavity straight after having generated a Bell pair, we need to end up the protocol with the photon in the vacuum state.
 One possibility would be to measure the charges and the cavity, and deem the result as successful if we are both measuring the charges in either the state $\ket{\text{LR}}$ or $\ket{\text{RL}}$ and the cavity in the vacuum state.
 However, this would have led to a decrease of the success probability compared to the case when we only perform charge measurements.
 Fortunately, after a successful charge measurement, the probability to find the resonator in the vacuum state is high $\approx 0.96$ (see \cref{fig:photon_proba}).
+Even though the probability to be in the zero state for the cavity is high, one may need to consider the cavity heating up during consecutively repeated Bell pair generations.
+Nevertheless, given cavities in current experiments have typical decay rates $\approx 1 \text{MHz}$ \cite{borjansResonantMicrowavemediatedInteractions2020}, dissipation should occur on timescales that is smaller than a single round of entanglement purification.
+Furthermore, the cavity is only used for a very small fraction of the procedure -- allowing for cooling protocols to be periodically performed if necessary.